 Most generic client portals are built for agencies or consultants sharing documents.
 They don't understand drone operations.
 You need features that handle large file sizes, multiple stakeholders per project, and the specific workflows of aerial data collection.

 If you're evaluating options or building your own system, focus on these specific capabilities.
-Miss any of these and you'll end up back in email hell within a few months.
+Miss any of these and you'll end up dealing with the same email chaos within a few months.

 Company-based access (not just individual users)